paketo-buildpacks/paketo-website/content/docs/buildpacks/dotnet-core.md

 # .Net Core Buildpack

-The .Net Core Buildpack supports building several configurations of .Net Core applications.
+The [.Net Core CNB](//github.com/paketo-buildpacks/dotnet-core) supports building several configurations of .Net Core applications.

 To build your app locally with the buildpack using the `pack` CLI, run